timmyventura/PyCo/readme.md

      - to_host - list of email receivers.
 Receivers in this list putting into "TO" smtp field
      - subject - subject of email.
 There are two types of subjects: normal and error
      - template - path to template file.
 For more information see template.j2 file above
 6. zones - all devices has been divided into zones for more convenient usage.
-For example, zones may be physical location (data centers or another areas) where network devices are located, or type of devices(switchers, routers, dmz and etc).
+For example: zones may be physical location (data centers or another areas) where network devices are located, or type of devices(switchers, routers, dmz and etc).
 I recommend you to use physical location as zones
      - zone_name - certain zone
           * active - if this field is true then command (see clause 3) will be performed for all devices at this zone
           * devices - list of devices at zone